nadyakant/Data_Analyst_Portfolio/README.md

 ## 📁 [HTML](https://github.com/nadyakant/data-project/blob/main/Death%20by%20Sharks%20-%20HTML.html) 📁 and 📁 [JavaScript](https://github.com/nadyakant/data-project/blob/main/Death%20by%20Sharks%20-%20JS.js) 📁 Dashboard

-This Visualization dives a little deeper into the **fatal cases of shark attacks around the world**, including the deadly to non-fatal attacks ratio, the number of fatal attacks by hour of the day, by year, and by country. \
+This Visualization dives a little deeper into the **fatal cases of shark attacks around the world**, including the deadly to non-fatal attacks ratio, the number of fatal attacks by hour of the day, by year, and by country.

+> [!TIP]
-In case you don't have a console installed, please, use an online HTML, JavaScript, and CSS compiler such as [Codepad](https://codepad.co/playground).
+> In case you don't have a console installed, please, use an online HTML, JavaScript, and CSS compiler such as [Codepad](https://codepad.co/playground).

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/data-project/main/PNGs/HTML%20and%20JS.png)